Ludwig Jesselson: The changing oil trade

 In the 1970s, Jesselson involved the firm in petroleum trading encouraging the firm's manager in Spain, Marc Rich, to team up with logistics expert Pincus Green, to develop innovative transactions to profit from oil trading which at the time was controlled by OPEC and the top seven western oil producers.
 In February 1974, after Jesselon reprimanded Rich and Green for committing to a long-term oil contract, the pair left the company to establish a competitor under the name of Marc Rich + Company AG.
 In 1981, the metal trading portion of the business was spun off as Phibro Corporation.

 Jesselson was replaced by David Tendler In 1975, although continued on as chairman.

 Philanthropy

 Jesselson served as a board member (1961–1977), treasurer (1977–1989), and chairman of the board (1989–1993) for Yeshiva University.
 He and his wife founded the Yeshiva University Museum in 1973; endowed a chair of mathematics at The Hebrew University; and were prominent donors to the Israel Museum and the Israel Philharmonic Orchestra (where his wife served on the boards).
 He and his wife received honorary doctorates from The Hebrew University's National Library.

 Personal life

-In 1949, he married Erica Pappenheim, a Jewish refugee from Nazi Germany; they had three sons: Michael, Daniel, and Benjamin.
+In 1949, he married Erica Pappenheim, a Jewish refugee from Nazi Germany; they had three sons.
 Jesselson died on April 3, 1993, at the Shaare Zedek Medical Center in Jerusalem.
 His wife died in 2008.